webpack/webpack.js.org/content/guides/build-performance.md

 })
 ```

-# Production
+---

-## Don't sacrifice quality
+## Production

+The following steps are especially useful in _production_.

-Keep in mind that optimization quality is in most cases more important than build performance
+W> __Don't sacrifice the quality of your application for small performance gains!__ Keep in mind that optimization quality is in most cases more important than build performance.

-## Multiple compilations
+### Multiple Compilations

 When using multiple compilations the following tools can help:

 * [`parallel-webpack`](https://github.com/trivago/parallel-webpack): It allows to do compilation in a worker pool.
 * `cache-loader`: The cache can be shared between multiple compilations.

-## SourceMaps
+### Source Maps

-SourceMaps are really expensive.
+Source maps are really expensive.
 Do you really need them?

-# Specific Tools
+---

+## Specific Tooling Issues

+The following tools have certain problems that can degrade build performance.

-## Babel
+### Babel

-* Minimize the number of preset/plugins
+- Minimize the number of preset/plugins

-## Typescript
+### Typescript

-* Use fork-ts-checker-webpack-plugin to do typechecking in a separate process
+- Use the `fork-ts-checker-webpack-plugin` for type checking in a separate process.
-  * and configure loaders to skip typechecking
+- Configure loaders to skip typechecking.
-* Use ts-loader in `happyPackMode: true` / `transpileOnly: true`
+- Use the `ts-loader` in `happyPackMode: true` / `transpileOnly: true`.

-## Sass
+### Sass

-`node-sass` has a bug which blocks threads from the Node.js threadpool.
+- `node-sass` has a bug which blocks threads from the Node.js threadpool.
 When using it with the `thread-loader` set `workerParallelJobs: 2`.